lrspeiser/sigmagravity/README.md

 where $\Theta_{\mu\nu}$ arises from varying $\Sigma$ with respect to the metric.
 For the phenomenological Poisson equation above to emerge cleanly, $\Theta_{\mu\nu}$ must be negligible—an assumption we adopt but have not rigorously proven.
 Deriving the weak-field limit from first principles, including all contributions from $\delta\Sigma/\delta g_{\mu\nu}$, remains important future work.

-### 2.4 The Core Idea: Coherent Torsion Superposition
+### 2.4 The Core Ansatz: Coherence-Dependent Enhancement

 **This is the central physical insight of Σ-Gravity.** In the path integral formulation of gravity, different geometric configurations contribute to the gravitational amplitude.
 For a compact source like the Sun, the classical saddle-point configuration dominates completely—quantum corrections are suppressed by factors of $(\ell_{\text{Planck}}/r)^2 \approx 10^{-66}$, and torsion modes from different parts of the source add incoherently.